-Just last week we heard of a woman who was shamed by young women for breastfeeding her twin girls at Toast Box at MBS.
+We have heard of incidents where mums are shamed for breastfeeding in public.
+Just like this woman who was shamed by young women for breastfeeding her twin girls at Toast Box at MBS.
 I’m starting to think the world will only be happy if we are all mothers with full-time jobs and breastfeed exclusively, but never in public.

 Can you imagine the horror of being harassed for breastfeeding your baby in your own car?
 This is what happened to Karen, a mum of 2 gorgeous daughters, Emily (8 years old) and Rose (4 months old).